The RequirementsTo meet the basic qualifications for this role you must have:

 - 4+ years of Level 1 and 2 Help Desk experience preferred

-- Strong technical knowledge of computers, networks, systems & the Internet including the ability to:
+- Strong technical knowledge of computers, networks, systems and the Internet including the ability to:

 - Answer basic troubleshooting questions for desktop computers / laptops